-Identifying your goals involves answering a few basic questions about your intended colony size and function.
+Identifying your goals involves answering basic questions about your intended colony size and function.
 For example, do you want the colony to supply a steady stream of feeders?
 If so, how many and how often?
-Do you just want a big colony without concern for feeders?
+Do you want a big colony without concern for feeders?
 If so, how big do you want it to be?
 And importantly, when do you want it to be that big?
-Is next year OK or do you want it sooner?
+Is next year OK, or do you want it sooner?

-The reason the answer to the “how many roaches do I need…” question depends on you and what you want for the colony is because there is no set number of Dubia roaches required to start a colony.
-All you need is one pregnant female.
-Or, you can start with a single male and and a single female…or several of each…or a dozen, etc. Obviously then, how fast this potential colony grows and how soon it reaches the size you want is the real question.
-If you want a colony of 10 roaches, starting with just a few is probably fine.
-However, you will need to start with many more if you want a colony of 10,000 in a reasonable amount of time.
-But how many more, and in what time?
-These are the questions at hand.
+The answer to the “How many roaches do I need…” question depends on you and what you want for the colony because there is no set number of Dubia roaches required to start a colony.
+In theory, you only need one pregnant female.
+Or you can start with a single male and a single female, or several of each, a dozen, a hundred, etc.

 The first step toward finding an answer is determining your needs and expectations.
-From there it’s easy to figure out the number of Dubia roaches you need to start a colony that will do what you want, when you want.
-So decide on a goal.
-From there we can use Dubia roach reproductive physiology to calculate a starting point.
-It’s a sort of “reverse engineering” approach to building a colony, if you will.
-It’s a rough estimate, but the numbers work.
+From there, it’s easy to figure out the number of Dubia roaches you need to start a colony that will do what you want when you want.
+Determine your goal first.
+Then calculate a starting point with data about Dubia roach reproductive physiology.
+It’s sort of a reverse engineering approach to building a colony, if you will.
+The estimate is rough, but the numbers work.
 The rest is in the implementation.

 Let’s start with the basics:

 All things equal, newborn Dubia roaches reach adulthood in about 5 months.
-Newly emerged males begin mating almost immediately while newly-emerged females start about a week later.
-Females can become pregnant as soon as they begin mating and their gestational cycle is 65 days.
+Newly-emerged males begin mating almost immediately, while newly-emerged females start about a week later.
+Females can become pregnant immediately upon mating, and their gestational cycle is 65 days.
 This means the earliest a female can give birth to a batch of nymphs is 72 days after the day she reaches adulthood.
 This is roughly 220 days after she is born.

-We estimate that females give birth to about 25 nymphs in the conditions common to home Dubia roach colonies.
+We (roughly) estimate that females give birth to about 25 nymphs in the conditions commonly found in home Dubia roach colonies.
 The actual number may be more or less, but 25 is a reasonable average.
 They repeat this every 65 days.

 So let’s say, for example, that you start a new colony on day 0 with 5 newly-emerged females and one male.
 You can expect 125 newborn nymphs in 2.5 months, then again every 65 days after that.
-Assuming a 75% survival rate and a 50/50 male:female ratio, the first nymphs born will begin giving birth at about 7.5 months.
-At this time you will have about 50 adult females and 1,250 nymphs.
+Assuming a 75% survival rate and a 50/50 male-to-female ratio, the first nymphs born will begin giving birth at about 7.5 months.
+At that point, you will have about 50 adult females and 1,250 nymphs.

-At 7.5 months, the population begins some pretty serious exponential growth as the first batches of nymphs begin having babies of their own.
-This is a good cut off point.
-At this time you will have a colony with many thousands of roaches whether you started with 10 adult females, 50, or even 100.
-If you can wait a year, this discussion is largely irrelevant.
-At that time almost any starting number will yield many thousands of roaches of all ages.
+At 7.5 months, the population begins some pretty serious exponential growth.
+This is when the first batches of nymphs have babies of their own.
+This is a reasonable cut-off point.
+You will have a colony with many thousands of roaches whether you started with 10 adult females, 50, or even 100.
+In fact, if you can wait a year, this discussion is largely irrelevant.
+At that time, almost any starting number will yield thousands of roaches of all ages.

 But this takes a year.
-You may decide that’s too long to wait to reach your population goal for the colony.
+You may decide a year is too long to wait to reach your population goal for the colony.
 What can you do if you don’t want to wait?
 How many females should you start with to have 1,000 nymphs in four months?
 How about three months?
-What if you don’t want to wait a full 7.5 months for the roaches to complete one reproductive life cycle and for the colony to become self-sustaining?
+What if you don’t want to wait 7.5 months for the roaches to complete one reproductive life cycle and for the colony to become self-sustaining?

-The data essentially allows you to plot nymph population as a function of starting female population and time.
+The data allows you to plot the nymph population as a function of the starting female population and time.
 You can figure out roughly how many nymphs you’ll have in a new colony at any given point in time between 0 and 200 days, given an initial starting female population of between one and maybe 60 or 70.
-Again – rough estimates.
-You can extrapolate population based on higher starting numbers or more time, but as you can see, the population goes exponential.
-We actually removed some data (starting populations of 75 and 100) because the scale necessary to display such high numbers made the lower results impossible to read.
-It’s fair to extrapolate though, if that fits your situation.
+Again, these are rough estimates.
+You can extrapolate the population based on higher starting numbers or more time, but as you can see, the population goes exponential.
+Actually, we removed some data (starting populations of 75 and 100) because the scale necessary to display such high numbers made the lower results impossible to read.
+However, it’s fair to extrapolate if that fits your situation.